-The SIG Sauer P220 is a semi-automatic handgun chambered in 45 ACP with a DA/SA trigger system.
-The SIG Sauer P series of pistols has a decocker except for their single action pistols, and DAK or DA only designs.
+The SIG Sauer P220 is a semi-automatic handgun chambered in 45 ACP with a DA/SA trigger system and a decocker except for their single-action pistols, and DAK or DA only designs.
 This is a very standard P220, and an old one.
 This is a West German marked model.
 Internet wisdom says the West German models are superior, but I don't have a modern version to compare it to.

 The P220 was initially built with a heel magazine release, but SIG Sauer was wise enough to jump to a standard push-button magazine release.
 The gun was initially imported into the United States as the Browning BDA but eventually became the proper SIG P220.

-These days the P220 comes in a wide variety of different variants including a railed model, a smaller carry model, a compact, a Combat, and ST model.
+These days, the P220 comes in a wide variety of different variants including a railed model, a smaller carry model, a compact, a Combat, and an ST model.
 These all have slight differences, and of course, SIG introduced a Legion variant of the P220 to go with that line.
-The P220 is a still a legendary gun and has a huge fan base.
+The P220 is still a legendary gun and has a huge fan base.

 This is a well worn SIG P220, but not in a bad way.
 It’s smooth as butter.
 The slide feels like it's on ball bearings and it glides rearward.
 The mag release, decocker, and more are smooth.
 Smoother than Prince in Purple Rain.
 This particular model is quite broken in if I do say so myself.

-Let’s talk trigger first. , and the internals may have been modded.
+Let’s talk trigger first and I was impressed to find the internals may have been modded.
 I say this because the trigger is just fantastic.
 Either it's been modded, or the gun is at that perfect level of smooth wear.
-The double action is long but not very heavy, and it moves smoothly and grit free.
-The single action trigger should be on the cover of the Sports Illustrated swimsuit issue because it is hot.
+The double-action is long but not very heavy, and it moves smoothly and grit-free.
+The single-action trigger should be on the cover of the Sports Illustrated swimsuit issue because it is hot.

 The only real downside is the magazine well feels super narrow.
 Maybe I’m double stack spoiled but the magazine well is super small, and it takes me a few fractions of a second longer to reload the SIG P220.

 Speaking of magazines, the simple single stack mags work well and feed reliably.
-My example came with three magazines that equally as worn as the SIG P220, yet they function brilliantly.
-The best way to describe this big bore beauty is brilliant.
+My example came with three magazines that were equally as worn as the SIG P220, yet they function brilliantly.
+The best way to describe this big-bore beauty is brilliant.
 It’s a well made, easy shooting piece of Swiss and German engineering.